OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 |:--:|
 |Figure 18: KNIME data analysis of iPRG LFQ data.|

 The iPRG LFQ workflow (<a href="#figure-18">Fig. 18</a>) consists of an identification and a quantification part.
-The identification is achieved by searching the computationally calculated MS2 spectra from a sequence database (**Input File** node, here with the given database from iPRG:
+The identification is achieved by searching the computationally calculated MS2 spectra from a sequence database (`File Importer` node, here with the given database from iPRG:
 {path}`ExampleData,iPRG2015,database,iPRG2015targetdecoynocontaminants.fasta`
-against the MS2 from the original data (`Input Files` node with all mzMLs following {path}`ExampleData,iPRG2015,datasets,JD06232014sample*.mzML` using the `OMSSAAdapter`.
+against the MS2 from the original data (`Input Files` node with all mzMLs following {path}`ExampleData,iPRG2015,datasets,JD06232014sample*.mzML` using the `CometAdapter`.

 ```{note}
 If you want to reproduce the results at home, you have to download the iPRG data in mzML format and perform peak picking on it or convert and pick the raw data with `msconvert`.
 ```

-Afterwards, the results are scored using the **FalseDiscoveryRate** node and filtered to obtain only unique peptides (**IDFilter**) since `MSstats` does not support shared peptides, yet.
+Afterwards, the results are scored using the **FalseDiscoveryRate** node and filtered to obtain only unique peptides (`IDFilter`) since `MSstats` does not support shared peptides, yet.
 The quantification is achieved by using the `FeatureFinderCentroided` node, which performs the feature detection on the samples (maps).
-In the end, the quantification results are combined with the filtered identification results (`IDMapper`).
-In addition, a linear retention time alignment is performed (**MapAlignerPoseClustering**), followed by the feature linking process (**FeatureLinkerUnlabledQT**).
-The **ConsensusMapNormalizer**s is used to normalize the intensities via robust regression over a set of maps and the **IDConflictResolver** assures that only one identification (best score) is associated with a feature.
-The output of this workflow is a consensusXML file, which can now be converted using the **MSstatsConverter** (see <a href="#conversion-and-downstream-analysis">Conversion and downstream analysis</a> section).
+In the end the quantification results are combined with the filtered identification results (`IDMapper`).
+In addition, a linear retention time alignment is performed (`MapAlignerPoseClustering`), followed by the feature linking process (**FeatureLinkerUnlabledQT**).
+The **ConsensusMapNormalizer**s is used to normalize the intensities via robust regression over a set of maps and the `IDConflictResolver` assures that only one identification (best score) is associated with a feature.
+The output of this workflow is a consensusXML file, which can now be converted using the `MSStatsConverter` (see <a href="#conversion-and-downstream-analysis">Conversion and downstream analysis</a> section).

 #### Experimental design